-Unexploded ordnance (UXO) litters the Democratic Republic of Congo, threatening lives and limbs.
+Landmines and other unexploded devices litter the Democratic Republic of Congo, threatening lives and limbs.
 Communities are also at risk of accidental explosions at poorly managed ammunition depots.

-This UXO limits access to resources such as firewood and arable land, hinders local and cross-border trade and communications, and prevents access to essential health and education services.
+Mines and unexploded bombs limit access to resources such as firewood and arable land, hinders local and cross-border trade and communications, and prevents access to essential health and education services.

 On top of this, huge numbers of arms and ammunition are stored in unsecured stockpiles and depots across the country.
 In the absence of adequate stockpile management procedures, arms and ammunition are regularly ‘diverted’ from official stockpiles to non-state armed groups, fuelling ongoing violence in the country.